 You bet we’re gonna make a meme months after it’s gone out of popularity.

-A number of times before on The G-CAT, we’ve discussed the idea of using the frequency of different genetic variants (alleles) within a particular population or species to test a number of different questions about evolution, ecology and conservation.
+A number of timesbefore on The G-CAT, we’ve discussed the idea of using the frequency of different genetic variants (alleles) within a particular population or species to test a number of different questions about evolution, ecology and conservation.
 These are all based on the central notion that certain forces of nature will alter the distribution and frequency of alleles within and across populations, and that these patterns are somewhat predictable in how they change.

 One particular distinction we need to make early here is the difference between allele frequency and allele identity.
 In these analyses, often we are working with the same alleles (i.e. particular variants) across our populations, it’s just that each of these populations may possess these particular alleles in different frequencies.
 For example, one population may have an allele (let’s call it Allele A) very rarely – maybe only 10% of individuals in that population possess it – but in another population it’s very common and perhaps 80% of individuals have it.
 This is a different level of differentiation than comparing how different alleles mutate (as in the coalescent) or how these mutations accumulate over time (like in many phylogenetic-based analyses).

-An example of the difference between allele frequency and identity.
-In this example (and many of the figures that follow in this post), the circle denote different populations, within which there are individuals which possess either an A gene (blue) or a B gene.
+An example of the difference between allele frequency and identity.In this example (and many of the figures that follow in this post), the circle denote different populations, within which there are individuals which possess either an A gene (blue) or a B gene.
 Left: If we compared Populations 1 and 2, we can see that they both have A and B alleles.
 However, these alleles vary in their frequency within each population, with an equal balance of A and B in Pop 1 and a much higher frequency of B in Pop 2.
 Right: However, when we compared Pop 3 and 4, we can see that not only do they vary in frequencies, they vary in the presence of alleles, with one allele in each population but not the other.

 An example of how gene flow across populations homogenises allele frequencies.
-We start with two initial populations (and from above), which have very different allele frequencies.
+We start with two initial populations (1 and 2 from above), which have very different allele frequencies.
 Hybridising individuals across the two populations means some alleles move from Pop 1 and Pop 2 into the hybrid population: which alleles moves is random (the smaller circles).
 Because of this, the resultant hybrid population has an allele frequency somewhere in between the two source populations: think of like mixing red and blue cordial and getting a purple drink.

 An example of a Structure plot which long-term The G-CAT readers may be familiar with.
 This is taken from Brauer et al. (2013), where the authors studied the population structure of the Yarra pygmy perch.
 Each small column represents a single individual, with the colours representing how well the alleles of that individual fit a particular genetic population (each population has one colour).
 The numbers and broader columns refer to different ‘localities’ (different from populations) where individuals were sourced.
 This shows clear strong population structure across the 4 main groups, except for in Locality 6 where there is a mixture of Eastern and Merri/Curdies alleles.